hmmartiny/bin/README.md

-# LazyFunctions
-Functions that I'll probably reuse a bunch of times, so I'll be lazy and save them.
+Functions or variables that I'll probably reuse a bunch of times, so I'll be lazy and save them.

 ## Structure
 Saved the functions in a file structure according to what application they might be used in.